Boeing 747: Operators

 In 1979, Qantas became the first airline in the world to operate an all Boeing 747 fleet, with seventeen aircraft.

 As of July 2019, there were 462 Boeing 747s in airline service, with Atlas Air and British Airways being the largest operators with 33 747-400s each.

-The last US passenger Boeing 747 was retired from Delta Air Lines in December 2017, after it flew for every American major carrier since its 1970 introduction.
+The last US passenger Boeing 747 was retired from Delta Air Lines in December 2017.
+The model flew for almost every American major carrier since its 1970 introduction.
 Delta flew three of its last four aircraft on a farewell tour, from Seattle to Atlanta on December 19 then to Los Angeles and Minneapolis/St Paul on December 20.

 As the IATA forecast an increase in air freight from 4% to 5% in 2018 fueled by booming trade for time-sensitive goods, from smartphones to fresh flowers, demand for freighters is strong while passenger 747s are phased out.

-Of the 1,544 produced, 890 are retired; as of 2018, a small subset of those which were intended to be parted-out got $3 million D-checks before flying again.
+Of the 1,574 produced, 890 are retired; as of 2018, a small subset of those which were intended to be parted-out got $3 million D-checks before flying again.

 Young -400s were sold for 320 million yuan ($50 million) and Boeing stopped converting freighters, which used to cost nearly $30 million.

 This comeback helped the airframer financing arm Boeing Capital to shrink its exposure to the 747-8 from $1.07 billion in 2017 to $481 million in 2018.

 In July 2020, British Airways announced that it was retiring its 747 fleet.
 The final British Airways 747 flights departed London Heathrow on October 8, 2020.

 Orders and deliveries

 Boeing 747 orders and deliveries (cumulative, by year):

-Orders and deliveries through to the end of February 2023.